 We are an informal church and accept everyone as they are.
 There is no need to dress, or try be someone that you're not!
 Whether you come in a suit or jeans, that’s fine with us.
 Wear whatever you feel comfortable in.
 We aren't super-spiritual beings – we’re a friendly crowd of ordinary people from all walks of life.

 What to expect

 The service begins at 10:30 a.m.
 Here’s a glimpse of a normal Sunday morning:

-Welcome Team: They will greet you at the door and can provide you with a printed song sheet if you have trouble reading screens.
+Welcome Team: They will greet you at the door and are there to help you.

 Children's Activities: Our services are child-friendly, and we have some simple activities to keep your toddler occupied during the service.
 Don't panic if they make a noise.
 The children going leaving for their own activities is currently postponed but will recommence when appropriate.
 After the time of worship which any children and young people go to their own activity (visitors' children are welcome too!).
 After a time of worship, children and teens can go to their own activities.
 (Visitors’ children are welcome as well!)
 On the first Sunday of every month we have an all-age service where the children stay in with the rest of the church family.

 Sermon: We then do a Bible-reading followed by a talk which applies the reading to our modern lives in a relevant and meaningful way.

 Prayer: We have prayer time for particular situations in our church, community, country, or the world.